Gillian Anderson: Activism and charity work

 Anderson has been active in supporting numerous charity organizations, global and social causes, as well as running her own humanitarian ventures.
 She supports The Trevor Project organization, focused on suicide prevention efforts among LGBTQ youth and attended three of the Trevor Project's "Cracked X-Mas" events to benefit the organization.
 In 2013, Anderson was made a patron of the Charles Dickens Statue Fund, and was instrumental in securing the funding for UK's first Dickens statue, located in Portsmouth, Hampshire.
 In June 2016 she became a patron of the Temple Legal Centre, a London-based organization that assists people through the legal process by providing them free family law advice and support.
 In June 2016, Anderson expressed her support for the United Kingdom to remain a member of the European Union in the run-up to June's referendum on that issue.
 In January 2018, Anderson was given a City Lit Lifetime Fellowship Award by the adult education college City Literary Institute.

 Neurofibromatosis

 Anderson is an honorary spokesperson for the Neurofibromatosis Network.
-She often holds auctions with the profits benefiting the Neurofibromatosis Network.
+She often holds auctions with the profits benefiting the NF Network.
 Her brother Aaron died from Neurofibromatosis type I in 2011.
-In May 1996, Anderson addressed the United States Congress urging for more education and funding for neurofibromatosis research projects.
-She partners with Doodle 4 NF – an annual fundraiser for the Neurofibromatosis Network.
-She also supported the Children with Tumours organization and the Global Genes movement, which is devoted to helping children with neurofibromatosis.
+In May 1996, Anderson addressed the United States Congress urging for more education and funding for NF research projects.
+She partners with Doodle 4 NF – an annual fundraiser for the NF Network.
+She also supported the Children with Tumours organization and the Global Genes movement, which is devoted to helping children with NF.